-Chapter 24.
+Chapter 23.
 USING NSIGHT SYSTEMS EXPERT SYSTEM

-The Nsight Systems expert system is an emerging feature in Nsight Systems aimed at automatic detection of performance optimization opportunities in an application's profile.
+The Nsight Systems expert system is a feature aimed at automatic detection of performance optimization opportunities in an application's profile.
 It uses a set of predefined rules to determine if the application has known bad patterns.